pinobatch/numism/gameboy/exercise/README.md

 many as black pixels because while the plot disregards input Z flag, the error count includes both Z clear and Z set.

+After the plot appears, the `VALID ADDS` test adds all 10,000 pairs of valid BCD bytes (those without A-F nibbles) and displays the first pair where the `daa` instruction does not match the software implementation.

 [binary-coded decimal]: https://en.wikipedia.org/wiki/Binary-coded_decimal